TayrinTunzina/Telecom-Customer-Analytics-ML/README.md

 Customer churn is a critical problem in telecom businesses.
 Retaining existing customers is often more cost-effective than acquiring new ones.

 In this project:

 - Cleaned and preprocessed real-world telecom data
 - Performed exploratory data analysis (EDA)
-- Applied customer segmentation to understand behavioral patterns
+- Applied customer segmentation to identify behavioral patterns
 - Built multiple machine learning models for churn prediction
-- Evaluated models using key metrics
+- Evaluated models using classification metrics
-- Derived business insights for customer retention
+- Derived business insights for customer retention strategies

 ---